 Another classic book on leadership and how it relates to yourself, How to Win Friends and Influence People has been a bestseller for almost a century.
 They are classic principles in the best sense, and the fundamentals of this book are still applicable generations later.
 Written in 1937 by Dale Carnegie, the tips are still relevant to today’s leaders, and this book should be on every businessperson’s shelf.
 Carnegie successfully pioneered the development of personal business skills, self-confidence and motivational techniques.

 Ferriss is the man who gave us the 4-hour work week.
-His follow-up, “Titans Tools”, reveals the tactics, routines and habits of highly successful people.
-This book is a compilation of the best parts of the interviews that Tim Ferriss published in his podcast The Tim Ferriss Show, a long-duration talk show that feature giants from various industries such as Peter Diamandis, Seth Godin and Peter Thiel.
+His follow-up, “Titans Tools”, reveals the tactics, routines, and habits of highly successful people.
+This book is a compilation of the best parts of the interviews that Tim Ferriss published in his podcast The Tim Ferriss Show, a long-duration talk show that features giants from various industries such as Peter Diamandis, Seth Godin, and Peter Thiel.

-DataScope is a platform which allows various industries to streamline, organize and evaluate the work of their field staffs thanks to online forms which provide real time indicators 100% adaptable to any field.
+DataScope is a platform that allows various industries to streamline, organize and evaluate the work of their field staff thanks to online forms which provide real-time indicators 100% adaptable to any field.